 Dila has a real passion for the computing workshop, which she has been running in the Department of Computing for a couple of years as well as when she was living in Canada for six months.
 She thinks robotics is the perfect way for children to get their confidence with programming as they can see something happening immediately.

 “Programming can seem very conceptual until you connect the commands to actions.
 We can have kids as young as eight learning how to programme a robot to dance.
 They get very excited when they see all the symbols and words making something move. “

 The workshops are a perfect environment to try something out, make mistakes and build confidence but Dila has learnt to curb her natural tendency to want to problem solve for the students.
 “The trick is not to swoop in and fix mistakes that they’re making.
 I have to hold back and let them find the error themselves – that’s how they learn.”

 She says she’s been there and knows the pain of blankly staring at a page of code for hours trying to spot a mistake.
 “That’s how you learn.
 I now have a journal with a checklist of things, like checking all the commas in place.
 You have to remember that computers only do what you tell them; so be one of those people that tells them what to do.”

 Next year Unitec will also be launching a new level two NCEA Computer Science Course through its pathway college.
 It will be available to all secondary schools to offer as part of their timetable and classes will be ‘open cohort’, with students attending from a number of schools.

-Find out more about studying Engineering at Unitec:
+Find out more about studying Computing at Unitec: